 Musei Vaticani: left part of the front of a small sarcophagus depicting a race at Circus Maximus and monuments on the "spina" (from the Barberini Collection): 1) temple to the Sun where the god was portrayed riding his chariot; 2) obelisk

 brought to Rome by Emperor Augustus (today it stands at

 Piazza del Popolo); 3) statue of Cybele next to a lion

-(above) View of Circus Maximus from its western end; (below-first three images) XVIIIth century building which was part of Orti Farnesiani near S. Anastasia; (below-last image) Musei Capitolini: hand of a colossal statue of Emperor Constantine
+(above) View of Circus Maximus from its western end (you may wish to see the circuses of Merida, Tyre and Constantinople; (below-first three images) XVIIIth century building which was part of Orti Farnesiani near S. Anastasia; (below-last image) Musei Capitolini: hand of a colossal statue of Emperor Constantine